-- Examine carefully

-- Is there a normal anus?

-- Was there a delay in passage of meconium?

-- Normal antenatal scans?

-- Review pregnancy and birth history: meconium-stained liquor (which may have been swallowed), risk factors for infection (e'g' PROM, maternal infection, chorioamnionitis).

-- Insert a large bore nasogastric tube (if not already in place)

-- Perform a plain abdominal x-ray (after NGT insertion)

-- Check bloods (including blood cultures, blood gas and CRP)

-- Commence antibiotics
+- Examine carefully - Is there a normal anus? - Was there a delay in passage of meconium? - Normal antenatal scans? - Review pregnancy and birth history: meconium-stained liquor (which may have been swallowed), risk factors for infection (e.g.' PROM, maternal infection, chorioamnionitis). - Insert a large bore nasogastric tube (if not already in place) - Perform a plain abdominal x-ray (after NGT insertion) - Check bloods (including blood cultures, blood gas and CRP (repeat after 24 hours)) - Commence antibiotics - Consider commencing IV fluids if there will be a significant delay

-Following these initial actions there should be an assessment by a senior neonatologist (middle grade or equivalent or consultant) and if a surgical diagnosis is considered likely or if it is considered necessary to exclude a diagnosis of malrotation, a conference call discussion should be held with the referring neonatologist, receiving tertiary neonatologist, transport team and paediatric surgeon:
+Following these initial actions there should be an assessment by a senior neonatologist / paediatrician (middle grade or equivalent or consultant) and if a surgical diagnosis is considered likely or if it is considered necessary to exclude a diagnosis of malrotation, the surgical team should be consulted.